behave/behave/docs/gherkin.rst

 A background is a series of steps to be executed before the scenarios for the feature are tested.
 It is run just once, and is useful for performing setup operations like logging into a web browser or setting up a database with test data used by the scenarios.
+The background description is for the benefit of humans reading the feature text.

 Again the background name should just be a reasonably descriptive title for the background operation being performed or requirement being met.